 According to Georgian law, all goods and services should be paid for in local currency (Georgian Lari) although prices are often quoted in US dollars.
 Lari can’t be bought outside the country but US dollars and Euro can easily be exchanged for the local currency.

 Avoid carrying large amounts of cash.
 Credit cards are increasingly being used in Georgia and ATMs can be found in major cities.
 Traveller’s cheques are not widely accepted.

 Georgia is in an area of seismic activity so if you’re travelling to or living in Georgia, make sure you know what to do in the event of an earthquake.

-The last earthquake in Tbilisi, with a magnitude between 4.3 and 6.0 on the Richter scale, was in 2002 when six people died and there was some serious infrastructural damage.
+In 2002, an earthquake in Tbilisi, with a magnitude between 4.3 and 6.0 on the Richter scale, resulted in the deaths of six people and some serious infrastructural damage.